 An Equality Act complying website increases search engine optimization (SEO), and as a result, increases market share.
 The techniques used to create an accessible website experience directly correspond to the techniques used to increase SEO.

 For example, elements such as page titles, headings, descriptive alt tags on images, and accessible links are used for both web accessibility and SEO.
-When you update your website to comply with accessibility standards, you enjoy the added benefits of increased SEO rankings.
+When you update your website to comply with UK web accessibility laws and standards, you enjoy the added benefits of increased SEO rankings.

 In addition to discriminating against users with disabilities, corporations/organisations who fail to comply with the UK non-discrimination laws are at risk of legal action.